nbarikipoulos/poppy-robot-core/doc/api.md

-# poppy-robot-client API Reference
+# poppy-robot-core API Reference
-This module is the main entry point for poppy robot client.
+This module is the main entry point for poppy robot core.
 It contains factories for high-level objects of this module _i.e._ for Poppy and Script Objects.

-As user facing module, It exports the poppy-robot-client primary public API and provides convenience accessors to certain sub-modules.
+As user facing module, It exports the poppy-robot-core primary public API and provides convenience accessors to certain sub-modules.

-The poppy-robot-client is mainly based on the following objects:
+The poppy-robot-core is mainly based on the following objects:
 - The Poppy object which handles:
      - The robot configuration and then, the motors objects,
      - The script execution engine.